Purcell-enhanced optical refrigeration: Purcell-enhanced cooling scheme

-Fig. 1(c) shows the energy level of the Yb$^{3+}$ and the traditional optical refrigeration method.
-The Yb$^{3+}$ is pumped with 1020 nm photons, which is the center wavelength of peak 4 shown in Fig. 1(b).
-This corresponds to the excitation from E4, the highest energy level of ground state manifold, to E5, the lowest energy level of the excited state manifold.
-By resonantly exciting electrons from $^2\text{F}_{7/2}$ to $^2\text{F}_{5/2}$ with the lowest energy photons, the traditional method maximize the $\lambda/\tilde{\lambda}(T)$.
+Fig.~\ref{fig1}(e) shows the energy level of Yb$^{3+}$ and the traditional optical refrigeration method (no cavity).
+The Yb$^{3+}$ ion is pumped with 1020 nm photons, which is the center wavelength of peak 4 shown in Fig.~\ref{fig1}(d).
+This corresponds to the excitation from E4, the highest energy level of the ground state manifold, to E5, the lowest energy level of the excited state manifold.
+By resonantly exciting electrons from $^2\text{F}_{7/2}$ to $^2\text{F}_{5/2}$ with the lowest energy photons, the traditional method maximizes $\lambda/\tilde{\lambda}(T)$.
 This is an ideal protocol when the absorption coefficient ($\alpha$) is much larger than the background absorption coefficient ($\alpha_b$), which is not the case for 1020 nm photons when the internal temperature is below 100 K.

-Without Purcell enhancement, we calculated the cooling efficiency as a function of temperature at the optimum pump wavelength of 1020 nm, shown in Fig. 1(d).
-The calculation is based on experimental measured fluorescence spectra of 5$\%$ Yb$^{3+}$:YLF at different temperatures.
-Details of the calculation is shown in the supplementary material, where we assume $\eta_{\text{ext}} = 0.996$ and $\alpha_\text{b} = 10^{-4}~\text{cm}^{-1}$ \cite{Mansoor2016}.
-Without Purcell enhancement, the MAT is about 94 K. This is close to the MAT obtained by state-of-the-art experimental optical refrigeration of Yb$^{3+}$:YLF crystal \cite{Volpi:19, Mansoor2016}.
+Without Purcell enhancement, we calculated the cooling efficiency as a function of temperature and the pumping laser wavelength, shown in Fig.~\ref{fig1}(f).
+The calculation is based on experimentally measured fluorescence spectra of 5$\%$ Yb$^{3+}$:YLF at different temperatures.
+The details of the calculation are shown in the appendix, where we assume $\eta_{\text{ext}} = 0.996$ and $\alpha_\text{b} = 10^{-4}~\text{cm}^{-1}$ \cite{Mansoor2016}.
+Without Purcell enhancement, the MAT is about 94~K. This is close to the MAT obtained by state-of-the-art experimental optical refrigeration of Yb$^{3+}$:YLF crystal \cite{Volpi:19, Mansoor2016}.